 breeze.
 It's fun to listen, and learn.

-And whatever it is "worth" is immaterial.
+And whatever your stuff is "worth" is immaterial.

-If it isn't
+If it is not

 bringing you pleasure, get rid of it.